LITHININI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA

 The species is found the southern half of Australia in

-Both of the genera Gynopteryx and Metrocampa are inappropriate for this species, but a suitable genus has yet to be found.
+The moth is related to Azelina biplaga but is smaller, with smaller circles on the forewings, and the males have larger fringes than those of Azelina biplaga.
+The genera Azelina, Gynopteryx and Metrocampa are inappropriate for these species, but a suitable genus has yet to be found.

 Further reading :